Updated: May 19

-- Unlike “Easily Apply” jobs, you need to do some extra steps to apply such as commenting on the post and sending email pitch directly to the poster.
+- Unlike “Easily Apply” jobs, you need to do some extra steps to apply such as commenting on the post and sending an email pitch directly to the poster.

 Some Things to Prepare Before LinkedIn Job Hunting

 Now you know how to use LinkedIn to get a job in 60 seconds and expand your career, there are several things that you should prepare before you start applying for jobs.
-Most of them related to your LinkedIn Profile because the first thing most job posters do after getting your application is to check your profile to see your details, background, education, etc.
+Most of them are related to your LinkedIn Profile because the first thing most job posters do after getting your application is to check your profile to see your details, background, education, etc.

 1. Use a friendly headshot and catchy banner

 Your profile photo or headshot might be the first thing that anybody will see in your profile.
 Don't leave it blank.
 Show yourself.
-It doesn't have to be professional photo - just a selfie using your smartphone will be enough.
+It doesn't have to be a professional photo - just a selfie using your smartphone will be enough.
 But make sure that your cover photo is clear and bright enough with you as the focus.